singer-io/tap-xero/README.md

 - Outputs the schema for each resource
 - Incrementally pulls data based on the input state

+## Limitations

+ - Only designed to work with Xero [Partner Applications](https://developer.xero.com/documentation/auth-and-limits/partner-applications), not Private Applications.

 ---

 Copyright &copy; 2017 Stitch